syncfusion-content/javascript-docs/js/Diagram/Node.md

 ### Add node at runtime

-Nodes can be added at runtime by using public method, [add](/api/js/ejdiagram#methods:add "add").
+* Nodes can be added at runtime by using public method, [add](/api/js/ejdiagram#methods:add "add").

+* To add a node to group at runtime, define group name in node's [parent](/api/js/ejdiagram#members:nodes-parent "parent") property.

+* The node's [name](/api/js/ejdiagram#members:nodes-name "name") property is used to define the name of the node and its further used to find the node at runtime and do any customization.
+A public method [findNode] (/api/js/ejdiagram#methods:findnode "findNode") is used to find the node/connector at runtime.

 The following code illustrates how to add a node.

 {% highlight javascript %}
 // Defines JSON to create a node